-The plan can be issued to anyone who is 50 years old up to 85 years old.
+The plan can be issued to anyone 50 years old up to 85 years old.

 How do I find a funeral plan??

-The best way to find a funeral plan is to contact an independent insurance agency that specializes in final expense insurance policies.
+The best way to find a funeral plan is to contact an independent insurance agency specializing in final expense insurance policies.

 How is a funeral policy assessed?